 Alhamdhulillah another beautiful time of year for Muslims, the season of Hajj is upon us.
 In the last couple of weeks, I’ve heard news of lots of relatives and friends who are off to hajj.
 A feeling of immense joy enters the heart with news of Hajj.
 Firstly, because memories of my own Hajj come flooding back and secondly, I keep remembering Ibrahim (as).

-For those of us who are not performing Hajj, the 10 days of Dhul-Hijjah are important to us too* and that’s why I wanted to introduce Hajj and the Ka’bah to Yusra this year, at this time of year.
+For those of us who are not performing Hajj, the ten days of Dhul-Hijjah are important to us too* and that’s why I wanted to introduce Hajj and the Ka’bah to my daughter this year, at this time of year.

 She’s talking a lot more now.
 Some things she says very clearly, but most words she makes up, especially Arabic words – but Alhamdhulillah it all sounds adorable, she calls the Ka’bah, ‘kabadah’.